Chapter 3 I AM NOT PENELOPE

 “I fell?
 From what?”
 A school building?
 The staircase?
 Could this be a dream I was having in my head?
 I needed to know.

-The dragon-lady patted my hand softly.
+The woman patted my hand softly.
 “You should get some rest, My Lady.
 You look tired.”

 I looked at her, my face pale and my hand trembling.
 “I need to leave.
 I don't belong here.”

-“I know, sweetie,” she cupped my face and I leaned into it.
+“I know, My Lady,” she reached for my hand again.
 Her flesh though thick was warm, very warm.
 “You'll be fine.
 Your handmaids will take care of you.”

 When she got to the door, I asked her a question.
 “What is your name?”